 Years of doing the right thing is commendable.
 Most functioning at his level in society do that; they do the “right thing”...…….

-As long as I can recall, I have worked at becoming an accomplished author.
+As long as I recall, I have worked at becoming an accomplished writer.
 Having had no involvement within the literary community, ever, and nothing other than the required English courses in college, I ventured out on own, knowing I would overcome obstacles encountered.
 German was my first language and I fought English.